-An AMF Set within an operator's network is identified by its AMF Set ID, AMF Region ID, MNC and MCC.
+An AMF Set within an operator's PLMN is identified by its AMF Set ID, AMF Region ID, MNC and MCC.

 A subdomain name shall be derived from the MNC and MCC by adding the label "amfset" to the beginning of the Home Network Realm/Domain (see clause 28.2).